f1datajunkie/TSL/notebooks/TSL PDF Scraper (R).md

 Scraper for extractng results and timing data from TSL results documents.

+Part of a set of tools that will:

+- automate the detection and selection of scrapers from the timing sheet document type;
+- save *pandas* dataframe versions of the data as (unindexed) CSV files;
+- automate the generation of file names and save dataframes from the document type;
+- automate the scrapes to take a timing results booklet PDF and save one or more tables using CSV format for each document it contains.

 This initial scraper is based primarily on Britcar timing sheets, although examples are also given around some BTCC timing sheets.

 Hopefully, the timing sheets are consistent.
 If not, this scraper will be nothing more than a bespoke curiousity, although it may provide colues to a more robust scraper.